-Component Description

-(1) Internal microphones (2) Record sound.

-(2) Webcam light On: The webcam is in use.

-(3) Webcam Records video and captures photographs.
+Component Description (1) Webcam light On: The webcam is in use.
+(2) Webcam Records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.
 From the Start screen, type camera, and then select Camera from the list of applications.

-(4) RJ-45 (network) jack/lights Connects a network cable.

-White (right): The network is connected.
+(3) Internal microphone Records sound.
+(4) RJ-45 (network) jack/lights Connects a network cable. • White (right): The network is connected.

 Component Description Amber (left): Activity is occurring on the network.
 (5) HOMI HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
 (6) ss⇔ USB 3.0 ports (2) Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
 (7) Memory card reader Reads optional memory cards that store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the slot, insert the card into the slot, and then push in on the card until it is firmly seated.
 To remove a card: Press in on the card it until it pops out.
 (8) Speakers (2) Produce sound.
-(9) O Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(9) Volume button Controls speaker volume. -+ To increase speaker volume, press the + edge of the button.
+To decrease speaker volume, press the - edge of the button.
+(10) O Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
-(10) .
-USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(11) ~ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.